UV LED Opens New Opportunities In Water Purification Sector

 An ultraviolet LED emits the light which virtually invisible to naked eyes, however, it serves several practical purposes.
 The UV LED technology is capable of converting electric energy into ultraviolet light.
 A few years ago, the applications of the technology were limited to curing, forensic, and counterfeit.
 However, the recent developments in technology have enabled it to stretch its legs into mainstream applications including disinfection, purifications, indoor, gardening, medical phototherapy, and sterilization.

-According to Allied Market Research, the global UV LED market is expected to reach $1.2 billion by 2026, growing at a CAGR of 17.3% during the forecast period.
+According to Allied Market Research, the UV LED market is expected to reach $1.2 billion by 2026, growing at a CAGR of 17.3% during the forecast period.
 The rise in government initiatives toward energy efficiency, rapid growth in usage of environment safe LEDs, and growth of the UV LED lights would be the major drivers.
 What’s more, the UV LED has opened new opportunities in water purification.
 For instance, Acuva Technologies recently launched a new purification system based on UV LED technology.

 Launch of novel UV LED-based purification systems

 One of the leading companies in the drinking water purification technology industry, Acuva Technologies Inc., recently unveiled new additions to its portfolio.
 The newly-added systems feature–Acuva's patented technology–IntenseBeam that offers high disinfection while minimizing maintenance requirements.

 Acuva’s first release, Eco-NX Silver would the world’s only Point-of-Use UV-LED system to acquire NSF/ANSI 55-2019 Class B Certification.
 It offers water disinfection for marine, home as well as RV applications.
 The system features a more compact form factor and built-in instant flow-sensing activation.